Arifur-K/ME-556_Advanced-Robotics_Final-Project/README.md

 The pipeline has two main stages:

 1. **Vision-based mapping**
-   - Load an input map image.
+   - Load the input map image in grayscale using OpenCV
-   - Convert to grayscale using OpenCV.
    - Apply a global threshold to obtain a binary image:
      - pixels with intensity ≤ threshold → obstacles (black)
      - pixels with intensity > threshold → free space (white)